Migrating data from Yandex Object Storage to Yandex Managed Service for MySQL®

 In the

-data-transfer-objs-mmy.tffile, specify the following:folder_id: ID of the folder to create the resources in.bucket_name: Bucket name consistent with the naming conventions.mmy_password: MySQL® user password.
+data-transfer-objs-mmy.tffile, specify the following:folder_id: ID of the folder for the new resources.bucket_name: Bucket name consistent with the naming conventions.mmy_password: MySQL® user password.

 -